sujaygarlanka/sujaygarlanka/projects/quadruped_locomotion.md

 The goal of the standing operating mode is to use the opposite diagonal legs on the ground to get the body to move forward while balancing.
 This requires finding the Ground Reaction Forces (GRFs) for the two feet on the ground to accomplish the goal.
 These are the forces that affect the quadruped when the feet apply forces to the ground.
 From these forces, we calculate the joint torques for the legs.
 There are three steps to effectively calculating these forces and is quite involved.
 I will give a broad summary of the math involved in these steps.
 The three steps are:

 1. Linearize the quadruped dynamics
-2. Formulate model predictiva control (MPC) matrix equation
+2. Formulate model predictive control (MPC) matrix equation
 3. Use quadratic programming to optimize forces that satisfy MPC equation

 ### Step 1

 The first step requires finding a linearized model for the robot dynamics.
-This allows for predicting the next state after apply control input to the robot, which ultimately allows for finding the control input the gets the robot to the desired state.
+This allows for predicting the next state after applying control input to the robot, which ultimately allows for finding the control input the gets the robot to the desired state.

-A linearized model follows the structure below where $X$ is the robot state, $u$ is the control input and $\dot X$ is the state derivative while $A$ and $B$ are matrices that allow for a linear transformation.
+A linearized model is shown in equation (6) below where $X$ is the robot state, $u$ is the control input and $\dot X$ is the state derivative while $A$ and $B$ are matrices that allow for a linear transformation.

 $$
 \begin{equation}